Key Findings

 Learn the key findings and overall trends about air quality in states and cities in the American Lung Association's State of the Air report.

-The “State of the Air” 2024 report finds that despite decades of progress cleaning up air pollution, 39% of Americans—131.2 million people—still live in places with failing grades for unhealthy levels of ozone or particle pollution.
-This is 11.7 million more people breathing unhealthy air compared to last year’s report.
+The “State of the Air” 2025 report finds that even after decades of successful efforts to reduce sources of air pollution, 46% of Americans—156.1 million people—are living in places that get failing grades for unhealthy levels of ozone or particle pollution.
+This is nearly 25 million more people breathing unhealthy air compared to last year’s report, and more than in any other “State of the Air” report in the last ten years.

 more than one in three